wetransform-os/ProMCDA/README.md

 that involve multiple, often conflicting, criteria.
 The specific application of MCDA will depend on the context and the goals of the decision-maker.

-In MCDA context an *alternative* is one possible course of action available; an *indicator* is a parameter that describes the alternatives.
+In a MCDA context an *alternative* is one possible course of action available; an *indicator* is a parameter that describes the alternatives.
 The variability of the MCDA scores are caused by: